pketh/pketh.github.io/_posts/2023-10-08-design-principles.md

 > This post is adapted from a talk I did at the [Design Matters](https://designmatters.io) conference in Copenhagen.

 I've been working on Kinopio for over 4 years now.
-It's felt more like raising a house by piling up little bricks and wood planks, just a little bit each day.
-But this house is never finished.
+It's felt more like building a house, piling up little bricks and wood planks, just a little bit each day.
+Except that, this house is never finished.

 <img src="https://updates.kinopio.club/house.jpeg" class="large">